Window Tint Laws in Florida

 The Purpose Behind Window Tint Laws

 Far from being an arbitrary intrusion on your right to personalize your property, Florida’s window tint laws have safety at their heart.
-Dark or reflective tint can be distracting for other drivers, increasing the risk of a motor vehicle accident, such as those involving a car or truck.
+Dark or reflective tint can be distracting for other drivers, increasing the risk of a motor vehicles accident, such as those involving a car or truck.